emmajanedrews/base-template/_posts/2018-01-11-are-you-moving-to-another-organization-if-so-consider-this.md

 Today, I want to speak briefly about the things you should research and take into consideration when moving to another organization.

 First, ask yourself: “What is the company’s primary service or product?”
-Once you’ve answered this, **ask yourself if it is something you have the ability to stand behind and get excited about.**If it’s not, it could be a challenge for you to work with this service or product on a daily basis.
+Once you’ve answered this, **ask yourself if it is something you have the ability to stand behind and get excited about.&nbsp;**If it’s not, it could be a challenge for you to work with this service or product on a daily basis.

 Additionally, you should think about the company’s target market.
 Who are they trying to serve and impact?
 This factor will impact the things you’ll do on a daily basis.